 Tanzilli ran his own sports talent agency, Sports Legends Group, a full-service marketing, finance and law firm for professional athletes.
 He has worked with players from the Pittsburgh Steelers and other high profile clients.
 His background includes 12 years of experience with 141 Worldwide Sports and Entertainment where he worked closely with clients such as Coca-Cola, 84 Lumber, Sunoco, TOPPS, ESPN, and Kraft Foods.
 In addition, Tanzilli has worked with the Pittsburgh Pirates, Johnston Steel Baseball Club, International Sports Marketing and Communicator Sports Marketing.

-SAEM Assistant Professor and Chair Robert Derda brings 12 years of teaching experience and more than 25 years in professional sports experience to his position.
+SAEM Associate Professor and Chair Robert Derda brings 12 years of teaching experience and more than 25 years in professional sports experience to his position.
 His teaching includes graduate and undergraduate as well as guest speaking in the Rowland School of Business at Point Park University, the A.J.
 Palumbo School of Business at Duquesne and the University of Pittsburgh College of Business Administration.

 Derda's professional background includes full-time work and consultant roles most recently as general manager at Learfield Sports, as well as previously with the Pittsburgh Pirates, Duquesne University athletics, the National Basketball Association, the Women's National Basketball Association, Clear Channel Communications, the Pittsburgh Riverhounds, International Sports Marketing and others.
 Additionally, he has been invited to present at the National Sports Forum and other conferences and events on sales and career development topics.